 You can also listen to the podcasts from Apple Music (follow this link), PodBean (follow this link), Spotify, and various other podcast sites.

-Episode 40: Non-alcoholic Beers: In this episode we turn a spotlight on non alcoholic beers, defined as beers with < 0.5% abv.
-We discuss the science behind the various approaches to making NA beers and sample a bakers dozen examples representing styles that include lagers, wheat beers, stouts, pale ales and IPAs both traditional and hazy/juicy.
-If you are curious about NA beers or looking to find some good ones for dry January this is the episode for you.
+Episode 40 – Non-alcoholic Beers: In this episode we turn a spotlight on non alcoholic beers, defined as beers with < 0.5% abv.
+We discuss the science behind the various approaches to making NA beers and sample a bakers dozen representing styles that include lagers, wheat beers, stouts, pale ales, and IPAs.
+If you are curious about NA beers or just looking to find some good ones for dry January this episode is for you.
+(January 2023)

-Episode 38 – The Great Pilsner Taste Off: In this episode we eare joined by fellow pilsner lovers Jamie Gentry and Hans Gorsuch to determine what makes a great Pilsner-style beer.
-In a blind tasting session, beer steward Ralph Wolfe helps our 4 judge panel navigate through 10 domestic pilsners with distributions that range from local to regional to national.
+Episode 38 – The Great Pilsner Taste Off: In this episode we are joined by fellow pilsner lovers Jamie Gentry and Hans Gorsuch to determine what makes a great Pilsner-style beer.
+In a blind tasting beer steward Ralph Wolfe helps our four judge panel navigate through 10 domestic pilsners with distributions that range from local to regional to national.
 In the final round we compare our favorites side by side and pick a winner.
+(July 2023)

 Episode 35 – The Columbus Six Pack (American IPAs): In this episode we sample six year-round American IPAs from our home base here in Columbus.
 We are joined on the journey by Dan Shaffer, head brewer at Land Grant Brewing Co. and we take the opportunity to tap into Dan’s deep knowledge of hops.
 This is a must listen episode for any homebrewers interested in brewing IPAs.
 (April 2022)